 Will I learn about how to support children with special educational needs and disabilities (SEND)?

 We see SEND as an integral part of your training course.
-You will be working with children with SEND early on in your course, and you will have training days in the Curriculum Centre and in your placement schools on how you need to adapt your teaching to meet the needs of these children.
+You will be working with children with SEND early on in your course, and you will have training days at the Teaching School Hub and in your placement schools on how you need to adapt your teaching to meet the needs of these children.
 In addition, you have the opportunity to spend time in a special school as part of your programme.

 Is the training year very difficult?